espensirnes/jupyter/README.md

-# A repsoitory for shareing stuff from Jupyter
+# A repository for sharing stuff from Jupyter
-Added anoter few erors that Derec can fiks
+Added another few errors that Derek The Wonder Git can fix